shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

       "type": "string"
     },
     "name": {
-      "description": "Name of the category to be created", "type": "string"
+      "description": "Name of the category",
+      "type": "string"
     }
   }